centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-database-postgresql.md

 | PROXYURL           | Proxy URL if any                                                                                                           |                   |             |
 | EXTRAOPTIONS       | Any extra option you may want to add to every command (a --verbose flag for example).
 All options are listed [here](#available-options).                       |                   |             |

-> Set the following options in the EXTRAOPTIONS macro if you are monitoring resource from Microsoft Azure operated by 21Vianet (Azure China):
+> Set the following options in the EXTRAOPTIONS macro if you are monitoring resources from Microsoft Azure operated by 21Vianet (Azure China):
 --management-endpoint='https://management.chinacloudapi.cn' --login-endpoint='https://login.partner.microsoftonline.cn'.

 </TabItem>